danithen/FlyPhish/README.md

 # flyphish

-flyphish is phishing detection/ malware analysis tool for Outlook
+"flyphish" is phishing detection/malware analysis tool for Outlook.